furbos/bookmarks-tagger/README.md

 bookmarks-tagger
 ================

-Find your bookmarks quickly by tagging them.
+Assign tags to your bookmarks and search for them through the address bar.